top of page

 Both external parasites (fleas & ticks) and internal parasites (worms & protozoa) are unwelcome guests at Doggie Adventures.
 Since we are located in a wooded area, ticks can be a potential problem, especially during the Spring & Fall seasons.
 We strongly recommend using some form of flea & tick control, especially during these seasons.

 We also require veterinary proof that your dog is free of worms.
-This can be accomplished with a recent stool sample check (annual testing is required for dogs over the age of 5; biannual testing is required for dogs under 5 years of age).
+This can be accomplished with a recent stool sample check (annual testing is required).

 Age and Size Restrictions

 We accept dogs over the age of 6 months.
 Very young puppies are not accepted because they do not always fit in well with a group of adult and senior dogs.
 Moreover, their immune systems are immature and hence they are more susceptible to diseases relative to adults .
-There is no upper limit restriction in the size or age of dogs that we accept; in fact we love to see the happy senior "gray faces."
+We do not accept dogs that are over the age of 12, as caretaking needs tend to escalate above this age.
+Giant breeds are also not accepted based on prior expereince.

 IMG_2237.JPG